 4. MONEY: The currency in Kenya is the Kenyan shilling (KES).
-As of December 2017, the exchange rate is approximately 103 Kshs to \$1.00 USD.
-Bring your ATM card as it is the easiest and safest way to get shillings (some have gotten a Charles Schwab checking account for international travel as they have no foreign fees).
+As of October 2019, the exchange rate is approximately 100 Kshs to \$1.00 USD.
+Bring your ATM card as it is the easiest and safest way to get shillings (some have gotten a Charles Schwab or Fidelity checking account for international travel as they have no foreign fees).
 There are ATM machines and Forex exchange in the Nairobi airport after going through passport control and customs.
 Your bank may provide foreign currency services; check with your bank directly.
 (AAA also provides this service for an added fee).
-Of note, some Forex bureaus and banks do not except US bills older than year 2000 or bills with small blemishes, because older bills are harder to resell and have a lower exchange rate.
-Although many establishments accept credit cards, you should be aware that significant credit card fraud has been occurred in Kenya over the last few years.
-Thus, it is advised to withdraw cash from ATM machines and use this as much as possible.
+Of note, some Forex bureaus and banks do not accept US bills older than year 2010 (older than 10 years) or bills with small blemishes, because older bills are harder to resell and have a lower exchange rate.

+Consider bringing crisp \$100 USD bills to use on safaris and avoid credit card/ATM fees.
+Although many establishments accept credit cards, you should be aware that significant credit card fraud has occurred in Kenya over the last few years.
 If you do use your credit card, check your activity online frequently.
-Travelers are cautioned against doing any financial transactions via the web from internet cafes or public wifi hotspots.
+Travelers are cautioned against doing any financial transactions via the web from internet cafes or public Wi-Fi hotspots.
 Remember to call your banks and credit cards before you leave to tell them to expect international transactions.
 Traveler's checks are very difficult to cash, and are NOT recommended.

-5. HOUSING: You will live in a house with other UW residents who are doing electives in Naivasha.
+5. HOUSING: You will live in a house with other UW students/residents who are doing electives in Naivasha.
 The house is gated and has a security guard 24 hours/day.
 It is furnished with beddings/linens, mosquito nets, and towels provided.
 There are two refrigerators, a microwave, clean water dispenser, flush toilets, and hot showers.
 Bring flip-flops for indoor/shower shoes.
 Bring earplugs and/or white noise app to cope with the noise of barking dogs at night.
 The house is located in a safe area of town and is a 20 minute walk from the hospital.
 The roads are rocky, so bring comfortable walking shoes.

 There are multiple grocery stores in Naivasha, with a large one (Naivas) within easy walking distance from the hospital and house.
 Most food is cheaper than in the US, with the exception of "western" items like cereal and cheese.
 There are small fruit/vegetable stands next to the hospital where you can get the freshest and least expensive produce.
+You may order food via the app Jumia Foods which is like Uber Eats.
 It is not currently safe to drink the tap water in Kenya so all drinking water must be bottled.
 Some students/residents bring their favorite granola/power bars with them from home as these are expensive and difficult to obtain in Naivasha.
 You can hand wash your own laundry or pay to have your clothes hand-washed once weekly (300-500 Ksh per load).
 Clotheslines and clothespins are available at the house.
 There is also a dry cleaner at the small mall in town.